Positional Games and QBF: A Polished Encoding: The Encoding

 The remainder of this section defines a translation of a positional game configuration $\prod$ into a prenex \ac{QBF} in CNF.
-For this we introduce variables defined in the following table.
-For readability we use a function style notation instead of variable subscripts.
-Let $A$ denote the set of the two players $\{\black,\white\}$.
+For this, we introduce variables defined in the following table.
+For readability, we use a function-style notation instead of variable subscripts.

-The last two sets of variables are of technical nature; $\ld$ is used to encode that a player must claim $1$ vertex when it is their time $t$ to move, whereas $\moveL$ encodes the choices of White in a way that prevents the universal player from falsifying the formula by breaking the rules of the game.